thomassie/thomassie.github.io/_posts/2020-07-07-waffle-chart.md

 A **waffle chart** provides a means to graphically display proportions of a whole.
 Search for it and you will find numerous examples.
 It is a cool alternative to a pie chart, including the very same restrictions (e.g., number of categories).
 However, it's discrete with each cell representing a specific proportion of the whole.
 For instance, a 10 by 10 matrix waffle results in 100 cells and is therefore very well-suited for displaying percentages.
 In combination with isotypes, waffle charts get really impressive!

+How to do this R?
+It's pretty easy, actually.
+Just have a look at these two tutorials:

+- [*How to Create Waffle Charts in R*](https://medium.com/@reallifecode.bh/using-waffle-charts-in-r-to-analyze-visits-to-the-grand-canyon-e287db3bef2) by Beth Hastings on [Medium](https://medium.com/), using the `waffle` package.

+- [Create infographics in R](https://www.listendata.com/2019/06/create-infographics-with-r.html) by Deepanshu Bhalla on [Listen Data](https://www.listendata.com/), using the `waffle`package, too, but also showing another approach using the [echarts4r](https://echarts4r.john-coene.com/index.html) package by [Jon Coene](https://linkedin.com/in/johncoene).

 ![Waffle_CoViD-19-US.png]({{site.baseurl}}/img/Waffle_CoViD-19-US.png)<br/><br/>